ianmackenzie/elm-units/README.md

     from that branch.
   - Format code with [`elm-format`][8] 0.8.0.
-  - Git commit messages should follow [the seven rules of a great Git commit message], although I'm not strict about the 50 or 72 character rules.
+  - Git commit messages should follow [the seven rules of a great Git commit message][9], although I'm not strict about the 50 or 72 character rules.

 ## License